Generating lexicographic permutations with parity

 combinatorics

-How can we track the parity (odd/even transpositions) of all permutations in a totally ordered set?
+How can we track the parity (odd/even number of transpositions) of all permutations of a sequence?

 Author